Syllabus

 Procedures for Non-Instructional Routines

-Morning Routine: Students are to put their Green HW folder in a basket so the teacher can check them, complete morning jobs, and morning work.
+Morning Routine: Students are to put their homework folders in the tray on their table, unpack Chromebooks, and begin morning work.

 Restroom: Students may use the bathroom at any time during the day except during instructional times.
 If there is an emergency your student will be allowed to use the restroom.
 Restroom time can be a distraction and using it during instructional time must be an emergency.

-Lunch: Students will be going to lunch at 11:00 and will be leaving at 11:20.
+Lunch: Students will be going to lunch at 11:05 am and will be leaving at 11:25 am.
 Students will be expected to open their lunch materials and to clean up after themselves.
+Students are allowed to buy extras (snacks, ice cream & drinks) on Tuesday and Thursday.
+Please send me a written note if you do not want your child buying these items at lunch.

 Communication with Parents

 The first grade program supports the development of children as lifelong learners through partnerships with each child’s home and family.
 Parents will be contacted throughout the school year and are encouraged to call the school or send a note if a concern arises.
-Tuesday Folders are sent home every Tuesday to share any work (graded and non-graded).
+Student folders are sent home every day to share any communication from the teacher or school and to show student work completed.

-ü Personal one on one communication with the teacher in the WOW binder
+-Personal one on one communication with the teacher in the homework folder

 Behavior Expectations